pdbradley/guessref/README.md

 That should be enough to start a game and just watch the ticker. and get a few rspec specs in place to verify game correctness.

+**8/2/21**

+Put a few models into the api.
+GameSession, GameRound, Verse, VerseWord.
+No users yet.
+Trying to come up with a way where you can send "ticks" to a game session and have it simply march forward.
+I'll probably just use ActiveJob and have each tick schedule the next one a second later eventually.

+So I put in a bunch of specs where it sort of goes round by round, verse by verse, revealing words, until the game is done.

+Of course the game is just watching a few verses reveal themselves, not much fun yet.
+But as that is happening on a timer, The api can handle the input from users (guessing references etc) and do scoring simultaneously.
+So my basic thought is that once you start a game session, it just marches on until finished, and users can join, guess, etc, and those are just separate api calls that happen alongside the ticking timer of the game.